muhammadsalihu/softpreneur/README.md

 # Softpreneur

-- This Project Dedicated to Ibrahim Abdulrahman (Former CEO of Motionwares who sadly passed away last year)
+- This Project is dedicated to Ibrahim Abdulrahman (Former CEO of Motionwares who sadly passed away last year)

 - Here is a tribute video dedicated to Ibrahim by the Motionwares Family: https://www.youtube.com/watch?v=6JwXWBc0SuM&t=3s